Skip to content

 1. To keep the original billing cycle: Manually create a one-off invoice for any new charges.

-Either of these approaches can lead to double payment if the old invoice is eventually paid.
+Either of these approaches can lead to double payment if the customer eventually pays the old invoice.
 To avoid this, void the unpaid invoice.

 Taxes and prorations